PNRS2006/flyrank-internship-pnrs/FL-01-AI-Workflow-Audit/FL-01_AI_Workflow_Audit.md

 My main principle going forward is to use AI as a collaborator and productivity tool while retaining responsibility for understanding, verification, technical decisions and final submissions.

 This approach will help me become more efficient while continuing to develop my own problem-solving and technical skills.

+### Portfolio Proof Statement

+> I build machine-learning solutions that turn real-world data into useful, working applications, and I prove my work through practical projects rather than only listing skills.

+**Target audience:** ML/AI hiring managers and technical recruiters looking for a student intern who can work with real datasets, build and evaluate ML models, and turn ideas into usable applications.

+**Primary action:** Contact me about an ML/AI internship opportunity.

+**Why the portfolio is needed:** A CV or LinkedIn profile can list technologies and projects, but it cannot clearly demonstrate how I approach a problem, work with data, build and evaluate a model, understand its limitations, and turn the result into something useful.

+### Revision After Claude's Pressure Test

+Claude's pressure test identified that the portfolio should show evidence of my ML ability as early as possible rather than relying only on a general claim.

+Based on this feedback, I will make the following changes:

+1. **Add a Proof Strip to the Home page** featuring my 1–2 strongest ML projects with concrete evidence and links to their case studies.
+2. **Remove the standalone Skills section** and demonstrate technologies within project case studies where they are connected to actual work.
+3. **Add a dedicated Limitations section** to each case study so that I show where the model or solution may fail and what could be improved.
+4. **Keep Case Studies under Work** rather than making them a separate top-level navigation item.

+The most important change is adding project evidence directly to the Home page so that a hiring manager can see proof of my ML claim immediately.

+### Claude Project

+**Project Name:** `Narasimha-ML Portfolio Build`

+**Purpose:** This Claude Project acts as my AI tutor and build partner throughout the portfolio development process.
+Its instructions contain my portfolio proof statement, target audience, primary action, and rules for keeping the portfolio evidence-based and focused.